 1. Domain Name Registration

-With Google putting new websites in a holding pattern for as long as 2 years, it is highly recommended that you pick a domain name and get it hosted as fast as you can.
+With Google putting new websites in a holding pattern (some say for as long as 2 years), it is highly recommended that you pick a domain name and get it hosted as fast as you can.
 It could take a year or more for Google to index the site and for it to show up for any keywords.

 The first thing you have to do is pick a domain name or a URL address for your website.
 Most people usually try to get something like their company name, i.e., www.companyname.com.
 While this is usually a good strategy, it can also be a good idea to do some research first and think about other alternatives that might be even better.
 It is usually a good marketing idea to pick a domain name that tells people what you are selling, i.e., heatexchangers.com.
 Whatever you decide on, make sure you register the domain name with a trusted registrar and, if you can afford it, that you register the URL for more than one year.
 Renewing a domain name ever year can be a traumatic experience if you are not use to it.
 A good place to start searching for a domain name is BlueHost or even GoDaddy.
 They’re relatively cheap, their fast and quick to respond to any inquires you might have.